 In addition, we are required to make mandatory prepayments under the facilities with respect to (i) 100% of the net cash proceeds from certain asset dispositions (including casualty and condemnation events) by us or certain of our subsidiaries, subject to certain exceptions and reinvestment provisions, (ii) 100% of the net cash proceeds from the issuance or incurrence of any additional debt by us or certain of our subsidiaries, subject to certain exceptions, and (iii) 50% of our excess cash flow, as defined in the credit agreement, subject to reduction upon our achievement of specified performance targets.
-In accordance with these provisions, a mandatory prepayment of \$6.8 million will be required, no later than May 5, 2021.
+In accordance with these provisions, a mandatory prepayment of \$6.8 million was paid on April 2, 2021.
+Based on results for the year ended December 31, 2021, no mandatory prepayment will be required in 2022.